 - Alcohol and Other Drugs

 - Communicable Diseases

 - Tobacco Prevention

 The Diabetes Prevention Program (also known as Prevent T2) is a proven evidence-based lifestyle program for preventing type 2 diabetes.
 For sixteen weeks, participants meet with a lifestyle coach and small group of people who are making lifestyle changes to prevent diabetes.
-DPP helps participants make achievable and realistic lasting changes such as eating healthier, including physical activity into their daily lives, and improving problem-solving and coping skills.
+DPP helps participants make achievable and realistic lasting changes such as eating healthier, including physical activity in their daily lives and improving problem-solving and coping skills.
 The program is for adults who have been diagnosed with pre-diabetes or are at risk of pre-diabetes and can cut your risk of developing type 2 diabetes by 58%.
 For more information contact [email protected].

 The Coalition for Healthy Children and Families offers this 8-week family based program to combat and prevent childhood obesity.
 Our goals are to provide opportunities for families to be active together, help families to understand and follow the Dietary Guidelines for Americans, and empower families to take action by using simple ways to improve nutrition and fitness level.

 - How to make healthy, families friendly food choices

 - To prepare simple and great tasting recipes